Jawa-Sapne-Jawa-APne-jawamerizindegihai/smali_patch/README.md

 Prerequisites
-This script requires Python 3.
+This script requires Python 3 or the linux executable binary file in releases

-#!/usr/bin/env python3

 Usage

 The script is executed via the command line and requires two arguments: the working directory (root of the decompiled APK) and the patch file.

 python3 smalipatch.py <work_dir> <patch_file.smalipatch>
+or smalipatch <work_dir> <patch_file.smalipatch>  #exec file in releases

 Example Execution
 If your disassembled application files are located in apk_unpacked/ and your patch is in a subdirectory: